 Do I Need Cataract Surgery?

-According to a statistic put out by Prevent Blindness America, “cataracts affects over 24.4 million Americans age 40 and older, or about one in every six people in this age range.
+According to a statistic put out by Prevent Blindness America, “cataracts affect over 24.4 million Americans age 40 and older, or about one in every six people in this age range.
 By age 80, more than half of all Americans have a cataract.”

-Considering Your Symptoms
+Consider Your Symptoms

 Any of these signs that come on suddenly or severely should be checked as soon as possible with your eye doctor to make sure there isn’t something else going on with your eyes or overall health.

-Consulting With Your Eye Doctor
+Consult With Your Eye Doctor

-Your eye doctor can do a thorough health check of your eyes in order to tell the severity of your cataract, and will then be able to give you advice on if he/she believes it is time for an ophthalmologist to consult with you about having cataract surgery, or if you should wait a bit longer.
+Your eye doctor can do a thorough eye health check in order to tell the severity of your cataract, and will then be able to give you advice on if he/she believes it is time for an ophthalmologist to consult with you about having cataract surgery, or if you should wait a bit longer.

-Weighing The Risks And Benefits
+Weigh The Risks And Benefits

 Here at Vision Source Meadville, our doctors believe cataract surgery is all about weighing the risks and benefits.
-Although cataract surgery is a quite common, generally very safe, outpatient surgery, there are obviously risks with any surgery.
+Although cataract surgery is quite a common, generally safe, outpatient surgery, there are obviously risks with any surgery.

 It’s A Personal Decision